CocoaBob/Soyou/Pods/Target Support Files/Pods-Soyou/Pods-Soyou-acknowledgements.markdown

 ## EAIntroView

+MIT License

-Copyright (c) 2013-2016 Evgeny Aleksandrov
+Copyright (c) 2013-2017 Evgeny Aleksandrov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal